 Client advisers are senior drafters from whom client agencies can obtain quick off-the-cuff advice about drafting matters that arise, for instance, in the course of preparing a Cabinet submission or drafting instructions.
-Advice on programming issues should be sought from First Parliamentary Counsel rather than the agency's client adviser.
+Advice on programming issues for Bills should be sought from First Parliamentary Counsel rather than the agency's client adviser.

 How do I give written drafting instructions to OPC?

 A guide to giving written drafting instructions is available on the OPC Documents section of this website.

 Does OPC draft subordinate legislation?

 In addition to Bills, OPC drafts subordinate legislation, including ExCo instruments.